richsalz/ietf-rsalz-rfc2418bis/draft-ietf-rsalz-rfc2418bis.md

 1. The document is accepted as is for the status requested.
-  This fact will be announced by the IETF Secretariat to the IETF mailing list and to the RFC Editor.
+  This fact will be announced by the IETF Secretariat to the IETF mailing list and to the RFC Production Center.

 1. The document is accepted as-is but not for the status requested.
-  This fact will be announced by the IETF Secretariat to the IETF mailing list and to the RFC Editor (see [1] for more details).
+  This fact will be announced by the IETF Secretariat to the IETF mailing list and to the RFC Production Center (see {{PROCESS}} for more details).

 1. Changes regarding content are suggested to the author(s)/WG.
   Suggestions from the IESG must be clear and direct, so as to facilitate working group and author correction of the specification.
 If the author(s)/WG can explain to the satisfaction of the IESG why the changes are not necessary, the document will be accepted for publication as under point 1, above.
   If the changes are made the revised document may be resubmitted